MassimilianoBiancucci/OOP-project/README.md

     The other ones are the `match operators` that could be used for match or unmatch list of values while the `conditional operators` are used for specify interval of values accepted, below there are more accurate explenation of each type.

     - **Logical operators** </br>
-        The logical operators can't be applied alone, they are used for:
+        The `logical operators` can't be applied alone, they are used for:
-        - filter combination or inversion.
+        - filter combination or coniugation.
-        - operator combinations or invertion.
+        - operator combinations or coniugation.

         They are 3 operators, that permit to create unions, intersections or inversion on ensembles, if you consider all the tweets as the starting enseble and each well formed filter or operator as a subset of the general ensamble, these operators could be used for create ensables operations between these subsets.
         If the `logical operators` are used with other operators inside, they are considered operators and should be included inside a filter, if they are used with filters inside, they are considered filters itself.
-        This type of operator should be used only on `operators` or only on `filters`, otherwise the mix of the thwo will bring to an exeception, and to the refuse of the request.
+        This type of operator should be used only on `operators` or only on `filters`, otherwise the mix of the two will bring to an exeception, and to the refuse of the request.

         <table style="width:100%" border="2" bordercolor = "#fffff">
         <tbody>
         <tr>
-            <td>symbol</td>
+            <th>Symbol</th>
-            <td>description</td>
+            <th>Description</th>
-            <td>example of condition</td>
+            <th>Example of condition</th>
         </tr>
         <tr>
             <td>$not</td>